-Disability Services Information (Required)
+Information (Required) Accessibility Services

-"In accordance with federal law, it is university policy to comply with the Americans With Disabilities Act (ADA).
-If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services by phone at (505) 454-3188 or 454-3252, via e-mail at desquibel@nmhu.edu, or visit Room 108 of the Felix Martinez building on the Las Vegas campus.
-If you need the document upon which this notice appears in an alternative format, you may also contact the Coordinator of Disability Service."
-David Esquibel Student Advisor/Coordinator of Testing and Disability Services
+"In accordance with federal law, it is University policy to comply with the Americans With Disabilities Act (ADA).
+If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Student Success Coach by phone at (505) 454-3188 or 454-3252, via email at studentsuccess@nmhu.edu, or visit Room 134 of the Felix Martinez Building on the Las Vegas campus.
+If you need the document upon which this notice appears in an alternative format, you may also contact him or her for help."
+The Student Success Coach will also provide assistance with Accessibility Services.